Those days of no money, mac and cheese, and concerts.

 Learned to rock, hard, in Detroit.
-Here's the deal, they made cars there or banging fenders as it was called, they couldn't hear Joni Mitchell if their life depended on it.
+Here's the deal, they made cars there, or banging fenders as they called it, they couldn't hear Joni Mitchell if their life depended on it.
 So it was AC/DC, loud, at six in the morning.
-Bob Seger was a god there so was Iggy Pop.

-The station we were on was WWWW or W4.
+The station I was on was WWWW or W4.
 I had a weekly show where I played local bands mixed in with The Clash and Elvis Costello called W4 Play.
-For bands like The Mutants and The Cadillac Kidz, to hear themselves on the radio next to these guys was mighty fine.
+For local bands like The Mutants and The Cadillac Kidz, to hear themselves on the radio next to these guys was mighty fine.

 There's a bit of Detroit inside me still.